joopert/translate-app/docs/getting_started.md

   These integrations are not managed by CDK.
 Any manual changes made in the AWS Console will not be tracked by your infrastructure-as-code and may prevent a clean destroy operation.
 - **Destroy Caveat:**
   If you manually add integrations in the console, a subsequent `cdk destroy` may fail to fully clean up resources.
 You may need to manually remove integrations before destroying the stack.

-## Creating a New Permission Set for a Domain in AWS

-Follow these steps to create and assign a new AdministratorAccess permission set for a new domain using the AWS Management Console:

-1. Access the AWS Management Console
-   Log in to the AWS Management Console using your management account.
-2. Create a Permission Set
-   Navigate to IAM Identity Center.
-   In the sidebar, select Permission sets.
-   Click Create permission set.
-   Choose Predefined permission set.
-   Select AdministratorAccess and click Next.
-   Set the Permission set name to:
-   AA-<domain>
-   (Replace <domain> with your actual domain name)
-   Add a description: Administrator Access
-   Set the Session duration to:
-   1 hour
-   Click Create.
-3. Assign the Permission Set to an AWS Account
-   Go to AWS Accounts in IAM Identity Center.
-   Select the target AWS account.
-   Click Assign users or groups (or Add permission set).
-   Select the newly created permission set (AA-<domain>).
-   Complete the assignment process.